html-screen-capture-js/html-screen-capture-js/README.md

 ### Parameters

 #### outputType
 An optional enum-type parameter, specifying the desired output.
-If not specified - output will be returned as an object.
+If not specified (falsey) - output will be returned as an object.

 A valid value is one of these:
 - htmlScreenCapturer.OutputType.OBJECT